handya/OhhAuth/README.md

 #### Requirements
-OhhAuth depends on `libCommonCrypto` which is already installed on all common Apple operating systems (macOS, iOS, tvOS, watchOS).
-Unfortunately Linux is not support at the moment, but is likely to be added in the near future.
+Updated OhhAuth depends on `swift-crypto` which is already installed on all common Apple operating systems (macOS 10.15, iOS 13, tvOS 13, watchOS 6).
+This also adds Linux support.

 ## Usage example